 Tensions are real and there are many reasons why these tensions are signals for what people have in so many different ways characterized as a “new physics beyond the standard model.”
 That expression has been repeated so often, it now has its own acronym, BSM.

-More: breaking though commonsense and the BSM
+More to come: breaking though commonsense and the BSM

 Perfection and possible degrees of perfection.
 We have all experienced a moment that was profoundly moving.
 Possibly it felt transcendent.
 Some might call it a moment of perfection.
 In 1971, confronted with such, I attempted to describe them in the most general mathematical and scientific terms that caught the spirit of such an experience — continuity-symmetry-harmony.
 I quickly learned that all experiences are within space and time and Newton’s container universe was the generally-accepted, commonsense description of such.
 It wasn’t enough for me, so I took on those conditional expressions — continuity-symmetry-harmony — to evaluate all new information about the structures of reality.
 So within quantum physics, I gravitated toward quantum chaos theory and the EPR paradox and what has become known as quantum entanglement.